pykale/transparentML/_sources/01-intro/ml-transp.md

 >
 > (3) The conditions under which the system would produce a certain output: for what values of the input variables would the system return a specific value of interest?

+See Appendix {doc}`../appendix/system-transp` on [more details about such info](https://pykale.github.io/transparentML/appendix/system-transp.html#what-relevant-information), [why these three types of information are considered relevant for system transparency](https://pykale.github.io/transparentML/appendix/system-transp.html#why-such-info) and [how to obtain and communicate such info](https://pykale.github.io/transparentML/appendix/system-transp.html#how-to-obtain-communicate-such-info).

 ### Process transparency

 Process transparency concerns access to any information about an ML system’s design, development, and deployment apart from the system’s logic.
 As with system logic information, such process information is important for addressing and providing assurance about concerns raised by AI systems.
 Correspondingly, there is a growing amount of work on how process information can be recorded, managed, and made accessible in practice.